fenago/kubernetes-course/md/Lab_8.md

     is no interference.

-12. Delete both the Deployment and the Service to ensure you\'re working on the clean ground for the rest of the exercises in this chapter:
+12. Delete both the Deployment and the Service to ensure you\'re working on the clean ground for the rest of the exercises in this lab:

     ```